josevnz/EncryptedUsbBackup/README.md

 sudo tar --create --directory /home --file -| tar --directory /mnt --extract --file -
 ```

 Not so bad, with bare-minimum error handling.
-But is this something that we could have written with a different tool, that knows about provisioning?

-I decided to try a similar script with Ansible and see how far I could go.
-After all the framework has support for all the tools I used on my original backup script, has good error handling and debugging and yet is simple enough to install and use than it didn't feel like an overcomplicated solution.
+Bash is probably the first choice as is simple to use yet expressive.
+But we also know that Bash stops being the ideal choice when you want to do something like this as compared with other tool that I really like, Ansible:

+1. Provide [more complete debugging](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_debugger.html).
+I'm not just talking about ```printf``` statements but also more rich [error handling tools](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_error_handling.html), providing a detailed [stacktrace](https://en.wikipedia.org/wiki/Stack_trace).
+2. [idempotence](https://www.ansible.com/blog/whats-new-in-the-ansible-content-collection-for-kubernetes-1.2), the ability to group your operations in [blocks](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_blocks.html).
+3. Control how your script runs: [tags](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_tags.html), limit where it runs, do a dry run
+4. Code smell detection tools.
+Bash [has great tools](https://www.shellcheck.net/) out there, but Ansible has [ansible-lint](https://www.redhat.com/sysadmin/ansible-lint-YAML), [check](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_checkmode.html) flag.
+5. Remote execution: While my script doesn't need it if I ever decide to run this on a [different group of machines](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html) I know I only need to make a few changes, [support for remote task execution](https://docs.ansible.com/ansible/latest/inventory_guide/connection_details.html) is unmatched.

+All these capabilities made me re-think the script above and realize than an improved version would be probably too verbose and more difficult to maintain than one written in Ansible.

-Before we do that, let's talk a little about _Pet versus Cattle servers_:
+Before we get started, let's talk a little about _Pet versus Cattle servers_:

 ## The difference between Pet versus Cattle servers